gvwilson/sensibleadventures/nardica/outline.md

 Nardica
 =======

+- call the internet "the jungle" - Wales comments that it's the only one left

 - what happens in the market?
   - Iffy gets some tech from Honesty's fathers who are worried about her because of the attack on the governor's mansion
     - anti-core leftovers from the war